 Volvo's V90 offers an appealingly different way to go for buyers looking for a large luxury estate that's a little different, thinks Jonathan Crouch reports.

 Volvo's V90 is a large luxury estate every bit as good as anything the German brands can bring you.
 It's the most sophisticated station wagon we've seen from the brand for a couple of decades, efficient, spacious and stylish.
 If you're shopping in this segment, you need to consider it.
+Especially in this lightly revised form.

 There's nothing quite like a big, boxy Volvo estate car: it's the kind of product that defines this Swedish marque.
 Nor is it the kind of car this Scandinavian brand is going to leave behind as it redefines its product range under rejuvenated Chinese ownership.
 For proof of that, check out this car, the V90.
 This is the station wagon version of the S90 saloon, a car based on the same sophisticated architecture as the company's award-winning XC90 luxury SUV.
 It's a size larger than the existing V70 model - and a good deal more sophisticated under the skin.
 Plus, as you'd want, it remains as Swedish as meatballs and as practical as ever.
 The prospects then, are promising.
+Let's check out this improved model.

 |02080 312 984||Directions|